Water Main Flushing

 When & Where is Flushing Happening

-Flushing is happening in the following communities: Langford & Colwood
+Flushing is happening in the following communities: Langford

 Streets Being Flushed Today

-Why is Flushing Important
+What is Flushing & Why is it Important

 Water main flushing is a technique used to clean water distribution pipes and reservoirs of sediment and debris that builds up over time.
 Flushing is accomplished by strategically manipulating fire hydrants and valves to force water at high velocities through the system from previously flushed sections of pipe.
 Flushing helps to improve water quality and increases the life of system components such as pressure reducing valves, line valves and pumps.
 Flushing also helps to identify weak or problem areas in the system which can avoid costly repairs.